brown9804/Abstract-ComputerStructures-Hub/10_MapsGraphs/README.md

 # Maps (Graphs)

 Costa Rica

-Belinda Brown, belindabrownr04@gmail.com

 [![GitHub](https://img.shields.io/badge/--181717?logo=github&logoColor=ffffff)](https://github.com/)
 [brown9804](https://github.com/brown9804)

 ----------

-This project is based on the implementation and modification of an existing code to work with graphs.
+> This project is based on the implementation and modification of an existing code to work with graphs.
 The code has been modified to accept **directed edges**.

 ## Implemented Algorithms